abhishek7673/SHL/README.md

 Given a natural language query or job description, this app recommends up to 10 relevant SHL assessments from the SHL product catalog.

 ## Features
-- Natural language understanding via Sentence Transformers
+- Natural language understanding via scikit-learn vector
 - Streamlit web app for demo
 - FastAPI endpoint for programmatic access